apache/mesos/docs/authorization.md

 A global field which affects all ACLs can be set.
 This field is called `permissive` and it defines the behavior when no ACL applies to the request made.
-If set to `true` it will allow by default all non matching requests, if set to `false` it will reject all non matching requests.
+If set to `true` (which is the default) it will allow by default all non-matching requests, if set to `false` it will reject all non-matching requests.

+Note that when setting `permissive` to `false` a number of standard operations (e.g., `run_tasks` or `register_frameworks`) will require ACLs in order to work.
+There are two ways to disallow unauthorized uses on specific operations:

+1. Leave `permissive` set to `true` and disallow `ANY` principal to perform actions to all objects except the ones explicitly allowed.
+   Consider the [example below](#disallowExample) for details.

+2. Set `permissive` to `false` but allow for `ANY` principle to perform the action on `ANY` object.
+This needs to be done for all actions which should work without being checked against ACLs.
+A template doing this for all actions can be found in [acls_template.json](../examples/acls_template.json).

 More information about the structure of the ACLs can be found in [their definition](https://github.com/apache/mesos/blob/master/include/mesos/authorizer/acls.proto)